What is Citizenship by Investment?

 Citizenship by investment is a means to secure a second citizenship and passport in another country by investing in its economy.

-This can be accomplished through different types of established investment options including real estate, government bonds, establishing a business, development funds, etc.
+This can be accomplished through different types of established investment options, including real estate, government bonds, establishing a business, and development funds.

 Investment options and required investment sums vary greatly depending on the program and the type of investment.
 Citizenship by investment programs help obtain citizenship faster than traditional immigration processes.